rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 - **Next Steps**:
   1. Develop integration tests for Coin Flip game to validate SignalR and database interactions.
   2. Begin Phase 3 by planning and writing unit tests for the Battleship-style game.
-- **Updates**: Phase 2 unit tests for `CoinFlipGame` are complete.
-Full implementation appears to be in place with a successful build.
+- **Updates**: Phase 2 unit tests for `CoinFlipGame` are complete with all tests passing successfully.
+Full implementation is in place with a successful build.
 The next focus is on integration tests to confirm end-to-end functionality.

 ## Conclusion